Diabetes in Schools Website User Terms

 This document sets out the terms and conditions for your use of the Website.

 Please read this document carefully.
-By using the Website you acknowledge that you have received and read, and agree to be bound by these Website User Terms, as amended from time to time.
+By using the Website you acknowledge that you have received, read and agree to be bound by these Website User Terms, including as amended from time to time.

-The information in this document is current as at 12 February 2020 and is subject to change.
-These Website User Terms may be varied and notice of and information about these changes will be provided as described in clause 10.
-A paper copy of any updated information is available without charge by contacting Diabetes Australia.
+The information in this document is current as at 12 May 2025 and is subject to change.
+These Website User Terms may be varied as described in clause 11.

 There are words used in these Website User Terms that have special meanings, which can be found in clause 15.